WHAT IS A LETTER OF AUTHORITY (LOA)?

 A Letter of Authority, as previously mentioned; is a legally binding document, and due to the provisions of the Data Protection

 Act, a supplier will only act if it has received the authority to disclose information and data about an account.
-In all instances, the document should only ever be signed in black ink or via a digital signature.
+In all instances, the document should only ever be signed in wet ink or via a digital signature.

 Consumption Data (energy used in the business)